90zlaya/php-library/README.md

 # Unzip archive
 unzip outsource/archive.zip -d outsource/

+# Give full permissions to all files and folders
+chmod -R 777 outsource/
 ```

 Command for running unit tests will target [phpunit.xml] file which is located inside root directory.